TRACMASS/Tracmass/docs/TRACMASS.rst

 * **summary**: include a more detailed summary of the trajectories and their transport at the end of the run.

+* **A_grid**: Only used if the original data is based on a *A-grid*.
+Adjust the number of meridional gridpoints in the original data to the TRACMASS reference system.

 TRACMASS unix file tree
 -----------------------